Who Rates Insurance Companies?

-While there are many ways by which an insurance company can be evaluated, discussions of insurance company ratings typically refer specifically to their credit rating (or measure of the company’s financial health) as the standard rating by which insurance companies are graded.
+While there are many ways by which an insurance company can be evaluated, discussions of insurance company ratings typically refer specifically to their credit rating, or measure of the company’s financial health, as the standard rating by which insurance companies are graded.

 Accordingly, four major credit ratings agencies are responsible for giving each insurance company their score – Fitch, Moodys, Standard & Poors, and A.M Best – though each agency uses different means of evaluation and grading scales (e.g. Moody’s issues 9 tiers of grades from Aaa through C).

 The whole nature of the industry requires that an insurance company effectively manage its own risk to ensure that the money due on claims never exceeds the ability of the company to recompense those claims, which in many cases leads insurance companies to take out policies of their own with other insurance companies to avoid becoming overexposed in one particular area.

 Because their ability to manage risk and, even more importantly, pay out on valid claims, it’s understandable that the credit ratings awarded by the credit ratings agencies have become the gold standard by which insurance companies are weighed since an insurance policy with an insolvent insurance provider is no better than no insurance at all.

-Beyond the credit ratings agency grades, there are additional entities and publications where insurance companies are rated by category (e.g. best homeowner’s insurance, best malpractice insurance, best boat insurance, etc.) that can provide some information – like Consumer Reports or JD Power & Associates, for example.
+Beyond the credit ratings agency grades, there are additional entities and publications where insurance companies are rated by category (e.g. best homeowner’s insurance, best malpractice insurance, best boat insurance, etc.) that can provide some information, like Consumer Reports or JD Power & Associates, for example.

-The most important factors in assessing how well your (prospective or current) insurance company fits your needs are often the most difficult to quantify.
+The most important factors in assessing how well your prospective or current insurance company fits your needs are often the most difficult to quantify.

 More importantly, finding the right company (whether your first insurance provider or your next one) requires that you have a solid understanding of what exactly your needs are.
-In both cases, one of the most underutilized tools in the insurance acquisition (or transition) process is a comprehensive search process when looking for a new insurance broker or agent.
+In both cases, one of the most underutilized tools in the insurance acquisition or transition process is a comprehensive search process when looking for a new insurance broker or agent.

-Too often when attempting to procure a new insurance policy, the process is limited to 2 or 3 brokers/agents typically found though a referral, personal recommendation, or maybe a simple online search, when in fact a significantly more focused search could return a significantly larger number of potential candidates.
+Too often when attempting to procure a new insurance policy, the process is limited to 2 or 3 brokers or agents typically found though a referral, personal recommendation, or maybe a simple online search, when in fact a significantly more focused search could return a significantly larger number of potential candidates.

-With the power of big data and the amount of publicly available information out there, searchable databases make it very east to find a broker with the expertise to help you navigate the finer details of your risk management strategy.
-You can even further refine your search by other relevant criteria like location, provider affiliations, algorithmically-based performance ratings, and even customer reviews to crowdsource the credibility that comes from a recommendation beyond the limits of your personal network.
+With the power of big data and the amount of publicly available information out there, searchable databases make it easy to find a broker with the expertise to help you navigate the finer details of your risk management strategy.
+You can even further refine your search by other relevant criteria like location, provider affiliations, algorithmically-based performance ratings, and customer reviews to crowdsource the credibility that comes from a recommendation beyond the limits of your personal network.